Roomify/docs/accommodations_selfhost/index.rst

 Installing a self-hosted Roomify for Accommodations site is very simple.

 Keep in mind that Roomify for Accommodations is a pre-configured Drupal site.
-Once you `purchase the solution <https://store.roomify.us/roomify-accommodations-self-hosted>`__ you will receive a ZIP file.
+You may download a packaged zip file from `the releases page <https://github.com/Roomify/RfA/releases>`__.

 Within that file you will find a MySQL database dump and the *entire* Drupal site including all source code, Javascript libraries and PHP libraries that are used.